 File naming and filing systems

-Managing your working data throughout the research project is vital to maintaining the quality of your data.
-This involves careful thought about how to organise and manage your files.
-Doing so at the beginning of a research project can save time, money and heartache later in the project.
+Managing your working data throughout the research project is vital to maintaining the quality and usability of your data.
+This involves early consideration of how files are organised, named, and versioned.
+Establishing clear practices at the start of a project can save time and reduce confusion later on.

-Adopting a convention for naming files and using this systematically in a way that is consistent, logical and predictable will make it easier to distinguish files.
-When naming files, issues to consider include the content and context of the data file, where it came from and how it relates to other data files in the same location.
-An agreed naming convention also makes file-sharing easier when working on projects.
+Adopting a convention for naming files and using it consistently will make files easier to identify, sort, and retrieve.
+When naming files, consider the content and context of the data, where it came from, and how it relates to other files in the same folder.
+An agreed naming convention also makes file-sharing easier when collaborating on projects. - File formats

 Publishing your research data